 These Frozen Fruit Desserts are from Physicians Committee for Responsible Medicine.
 "Fruit is high in antioxidants, low in fat, and high in fiber.
 Fruit is also full of water which helps to keep you hydrated and feeling full.
 In addition, the potassium found in bananas decreases the loss of calcium from the body and increases the rate of bone building."--Physicians Committee for Responsible Medicine, Food for Life: Cancer Project

-Three ingredients and a blender are all you need to make this tropical recipe.
-The simplicity of this homemade sorbet makes it an excellent option for an afternoon snack or delicious dessert you can feel good about serving to your kids.
+Three ingredients and a blender are all you need to make this refreshing mango ice cream recipe.
+The simplicity of homemade nice cream makes it an excellent option for a healthy treat you can feel good about serving.

 This low-fat Italian Vegan Hummus is delicious on sandwiches, in wraps, or served with fresh vegetables and pita bread.
 It's completely oil and tahini-free, so the calories and fat per serving are very low.

 This oil-free hummus with roasted red pepper requires only a handful of ingredients and a few minutes to make.
 If you have 10 minutes and a blender or food processor, you've got a delicious healthy snack.

 This bean dip is one of the easiest recipes you will ever make with only 3-4 ingredients and prep time of 15 minutes flat!
 Recipe is from The Cancer Survivor's Guide by Dr. Neal Barnard of Physicians Committee.

 This luscious spread uses no added fat.
 The sundried tomatoes give it a wonderful smoky flavor and add the cancer-fighting antioxidant lycopene.
 Spread it on low-fat crusty bread or use it as a dip for baked pita chips.
 Recipe from Physicians Committee for Responsible Medicine.